Higher Ed Social Media Marketing

-Master Social Listening
+Improve Social Listening

 We’ve written a lot about the importance of listening when it comes to customer experience; however, listening is important on social media too.
 “Social listening” helps you predict a viral trend before it really takes off.
 It helps you find active social media audiences and discover their interests.

 It’s really important to keep an eye on active social conversations.
 What topics are interesting to Generation Z?
 What trends do you see?
 Do any of these topics or trends influence the academic programs you may offer?
 The athletics or social activities your school has?
 Do they impact the way you’ll market to prospects?
 Decrease the steep costs of focus groups and surveys and master social listening instead.

 Your school should have multiple social media channels.
 Facebook, Twitter, LinkedIn, YouTube, and Instagram are the most used by colleges and universities.
 Settle for profiles that reflect your school’s brand and tone.

 No matter which social media account you use, it’s important that you focus on more visual content, instead of written content.
 Nearly half of colleges and universities use primarily photos and videos in their social media.
 Consider Snapchat, Instagram, and YouTube.
 Even Facebook and Twitter allow photo sharing.
 Visual content is more engaging and easier to consume than textual content.
 It also gives prospects a sneak peek of your campus.